Student Scholars

 What is the Student Scholar Experience?

 Part of DU Grand Challenges, a university-wide initiative powered by CCESL, the Student Scholars program is for students who want to learn more about the social justice issues that matter to them, how to apply their academic learning to those issues and develop concrete skills and tools for making change in partnership with communities.
-They work with Community-Engaged (CE) Fellows to create and implement personal social justice action plans.
-They also have access to funds to implement their plan.
-Throughout their time, they document their journey through a critical reflection ePortfolio.
+Scholars contribute to community-engaged projects connected to CCESL and its Community-Engaged (CE) Fellows, gaining hands-on community-engaged experience.

 Why become a Student Scholar?